What do Expedia, Salesforce, and Stripe have in common?

 Being dragged down by a monolithic system isn’t cool.
 But it’s never too late to adopt Amazon-style API-centric thinking and begin internal transformations.
 In fact, it’s a strategic priority because tight integrations, reusability, and agility are the key to digital transformations.

 Merely growing your technical portfolio of isolated apps and products won’t give you an edge.
 Building a tightly linked, collaborative ecosystem of external and internal partnerships will.
-And that’s why you should focus on developing internal APIs first.
+And that’s why you should focus on developing internal API first.

 Benefits of internal APIs